fitzkie/ai-income-pathfinder/DATABASE_SETUP.md

 - Create the `recommendations` table (for AI recommendations)
 - Run all migrations in the `drizzle/` folder

+> **Heads up:** The Drizzle configuration now reads table definitions from `shared/db-schema.ts` and writes SQL files to the `drizzle/` directory.
+Keep that folder checked into Git so Railway can apply the same migrations when it boots.

 ### Step 5: Start Development

 ```bash